Rotating twisted magnetosphere of magnetars: approximate analytical solutions

-When studying the analytical solution of pulsar equation for black hole jets and winds, it is found that (Narayan et al. 2007; Tchekhovskoy et al. 2008; Chen \& Zhang 2021), (1) both the solutions $\Psi$ of the ``non-rotation term" and the ``rotation term" can be can be viewed as the approximate solution of the full pulsar equation.
-(2) The poloidal current (i.e., toroidal field) $\Phi$ is related to the flux function by the minimum torque model (Michel 1969; Narayan et al. 2007; Tchekhovskoy et al. 2008; Chen \& Zhang 2021):
+When studying the analytical solution of pulsar equation for black hole jets and winds, it is found that (Narayan et al. 2007; Tchekhovskoy et al. 2008; Chen \& Zhang 2021), (1) both the ``non-rotation term" and the ``rotation term" can be can be viewed as the approximate solution of the full pulsar equation.
+(2) The poloidal current is related to the flux function by the minimum torque model (Michel 1969; Narayan et al. 2007; Tchekhovskoy et al. 2008; Chen \& Zhang 2021):

 Please note that in the above equation (eq.(A44) in Tchekhovskoy et al. 2008; eq.(35) in Chen \& Zhang 2021), the speed of light is set to be $c=1$.
 Therefore, the light cylinder radius is $R_{\rm lc} = 1/\Omega$.
 Motivated by this approximation, for the case of rotating twisted magnetosphere, we already know the self-similar analytical solution (Wolfson 1995; Thompson et al. 2002; Pavan et al. 2009; Tong 2019):